barryclark/jekyll-now/_posts/2016-8-30-Caffe-Conda.md

 make runtest
 ```

-If the building is successful, then enter `<caffe-home>/python` directory to install Python packages:
+If there is no error, then enter `<caffe-home>/python` directory to install Python packages:

 ```bash
 for req in $(cat requirements.txt); do pip install $req; done